There's nothing more eye-popping than dahlia flowers. The colours dwarf even the most psychedelic Italian gelato. Yum!

 I can work one dahlia bloom for hours... days, even.
 They stay fresh in a vase for at least a week.
 For the few dollars they cost, they're a productive investment.

-All the images of dahlia flowers on this page were taken with my Lensbaby Velvet 56.
+Most of the images of dahlia flowers on this page were taken with my Lensbaby Velvet 56.
 I wanted one of those "babies" for so many years.
 And I'm overjoyed with the results.

 A Lensbaby takes practice but if you stick with it, you'll be rewarded.
 A perfect match for flower photography because of the soft, ethereal quality it produces.